-For organizations, the Open CA program provides an independent, global, experience-based benchmark for identifying, assessing and selecting the most qualified individuals for critical roles and responsibilities.
-Specifying Open CA-certified individuals in procurement and project proposals can considerably reduce recruitment time and cost, and result in higher project success rates.
+For organizations, Open CA certification provides an independent, global, experience-based benchmark for identifying, assessing and selecting the most qualified individuals for critical roles and responsibilities.
+Specifying Open CA certified individuals in procurement and project proposals can considerably reduce recruitment time and cost, and result in higher project success rates.

-Open CA can help to optimize the staff recruitment and retention process, and motivate staff to acquire this widely recognized industry standard to authenticate their skills and experience.
+Open CA certification can help to optimize the staff recruitment and retention process and motivate staff to acquire this widely recognized industry standard to authenticate their skills and experience.

-Organizations can also utilize The Open Group materials to build their own professional certification programs, and apply the Open CA program structure to enhance their own learning and development programs.
+Organizations can also utilize The Open Group materials to build their own professional certification programs and apply the Open CA certification structure to enhance their own learning and development programs.

 Head of Software EngineeringCredit Suisse“We will continue our active involvement in the ongoing development of TOGAF® and the Open CA program.
 Open CA, in our view, is tomorrow’s standard architecture certification, akin to what PMI is for the program management community today.”Sascha Kuhlman